microsoft/pai/docs/manual/cluster-admin/installation-faqs-and-troubleshooting.md

 #### Network-related Issues

-If you are deploying OpenPAI in mainland China, please refer to [here](./configuration-for-china.md).
+If you are a China user, please refer to [here](./configuration-for-china.md).

 **Cannot download kubeadm or hyperkube**